akantak/etrade_tax_poland/README.md

 To get trade confirmations, go to <https://edoc.etrade.com/e/t/onlinedocs/docsearch?doc_type=cnf>
 and download the required confirmations.
 Those files will be named `ETRADE Brokerage Trade Confirmation (...).pdf`.

+### Stocks PIT-38 filling

+Open stocks' spreadsheet.
+It contains all three types of actions:

+- espp (stocks bought)
+- rs (stocks vested)
+- trade (stocks sold)

+Sell rows are shifted on purpose, so those can be cut and pasted to according acquisition action.
+If it is Restricted Stock, there is nothing that is deductible from tax.
+If it is Employee Stock Purchase Plan, the net contribution is deductible.

+Match all selling actions with the corresponding acquisition action, based on shares count.
+According to the law, stocks are sold FIFO (first in first out).
+If you did not sell the oldest stocks first, do the matching on your own.
+Remove the rest of acquisition actions that do not have a match, to not pollute the tax deduct.

+PLN prices (`REAL_BUY_PRICE_PLN` and `DATE_BUY_PRICE_PLN`) are for information only.

+Following statements are considering these calculations the only ones that are put in PIT-38.
+If it is not true and there are more incomes to be considered, adjust the required fields.

+In PIT-38, section C and D:

+- sum of `SELL_INCOME` column for selected year should be put fields 21 and 23
+- sum of `BUY_TAX_DEDUCT` columns for selected year should be put in fields 22 and 24
+- difference between fields 23 and 24 should be put in field 25
+- rounded field 25 should be put in field 28
+- field 28 multiplied by tax 19% should be put in field 30
+- rounded field 30 should be put in field 32